How to Spark Student Innovation in STEM

 4. Plan a creative STEM adventure

 One of the most challenging dilemmas I encounter when I plan STEM lessons is coming up with an authentic STEM challenge.
 Needless to say, I don’t plan these by myself.
 I regularly engage science teachers, math teachers, and other smart folks in planning.
-When writing modules for the Engaging Youth through Engineering initiative, the writing staff might met for an entire day with engineers, college professors, business and industry leaders, school system administrators, and teachers to brainstorm doable challenges to fit with the math and science objectives for a quarter.
+When writing modules for an Engaging Youth through Engineering initiative in Mobile, Alabama the writing staff sometimes met for an entire day with engineers, college professors, business and industry leaders, school system administrators, and teachers to brainstorm doable challenges to fit with the math and science objectives for a quarter.
 Innovation, I learned, works best in concert with others.

 Note that innovators must have opportunities to relentlessly try out new experiences, take things apart, put them back together, and test new ideas.
 Remember not to make the challenge too easy.
 They must have opportunities to grow.
 Also avoid giving students a step-by-step canned process.
 They don’t need spoon-feeding; they need freedom to reflect and engage with the challenge.